arviz-devs/arviz/README.md

 ArviZ (pronounced "AR-_vees_") is a Python package for exploratory analysis of Bayesian models.
 Includes functions for posterior analysis, model checking, comparison and diagnostics.

+### ArviZ in other languages
+ArviZ also has a Julia wrapper available [ArviZ.jl](https://github.com/arviz-devs/ArviZ.jl).

 ## Documentation

 The ArviZ documentation can be found in the [official docs](https://arviz-devs.github.io/arviz/index.html).